-I have read the attached letter and I understand the purpose and eligibility implications of the Athletic Placement Process.

-My son/daughter (name): has my permission to undergo the evaluation process and to part icipate in this program for the following (sport): .
-I understand that the determination of physical maturity is a private examination involving g inspection of breasts and genitals and will be done by a licensed school health professional, and I give my permission for the examination.
-Upon passing the medical clearance, he/she may proceed to the physical fitness and skill assessments.
-I understand that passing the evaluation process does not guarantee my child a position on a team, but only permits the try out.
-Parent/Guardian Signature Date
+I have read the attached Athletic Placement Production d letter and I understand the purpose and eligibility implications of the cess. participate in this progrupon a physical exam me to the school nurse district medical director has my permission to undergo the evaluation process and to ram.
+I understand that the determination of physical maturity is based report completed by a licensed health professional and submitted by and reviewed by the district medical director.
+Upon approval of the or, they may proceed to the physical fitness and skill assessments.
+It get the evaluation process does not guarantee my child a position on a them to try out.
+Parents/Guardian Signa uture

-Department of Health, Physical Education & Athletics
+HUNTINGTON UNION FREE SCHOOL DISTRICT Department of Health, Physical Education and Interscholastic Athletics